VovanR/notes/freebsd.md

 <user_name> ALL=(ALL) ALL
 ```

-Relogin or reboot
+Re-login or reboot

-## Install XFCE 4
+## Install Xfce 4

 - See: http://mediaunix.com/ustanovka-xfce-na-freebsd-bystryj-desktop/